 We tested the best photo calendar services so that you can pick the right company to trust with your memories.
 Here are the best.

-Here's a guide to the best photo editing software and apps available for amateur photographers, enthusiasts and professionals.
+Here's a guide to the best photo editing software for amateur photographers, enthusiasts and professionals.

 Mpix has a lot to like, but in the end, it's a mixed bag that delivers generally very good photos but uneven software and print production.